open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

     params:
       vars:
         title: Paired or not?
 Part I
-      selected_scenario_part1: Examine age-related wage disparities by comparing the earnings of younger and older employees in a company.
+      selected_scenario_part1: Investigate the impact of education on earnings by comparing the salaries of individuals with high school diplomas and college degrees.
       part1:
         ans1:
           value: Paired.